 6. A deployable sunshade to keep your kid cool and out of direct sunlight for too long.

-7. A seat which is ergonomically designed to keep your child comfortable for long periods of walking/hiking.
+7. A seat that is ergonomically designed to keep your child comfortable for long periods of walking/hiking.

 8. Dual access loading lets you place your child in the seat from either the top or side.